espocrm/documentation/docs/administration/troubleshooting.md

 where `[username]` is a user name, e.g. `admin`.

+## MySQL error: MySQL can only use 61 tables in a join

-## MySQL error: Too many tables; MySQL can only use 61 tables in a join
+Full error message: *General error: 1116 Too many tables; MySQL can only use 61 tables in a join*.

 1. Remove unused many-to-one and one-to-one relationships (if you have such).
 2. Disable link-multiple for some many-to-many relationships of the problem entity type.